5ionnim/Android_My_Refined_Calendar/README.md

 ## Usage
 Step 1.
 Add `CalendarPager` into your layouts or view hierarchy.

-like this. (you can set minimum year and maximum year by adding 'minYear' and 'maxYear' attributions)
+like this. (you can set minimum year and maximum year by adding 'minYear' and 'maxYear' attributes)

 ```xml
 <sionnim.android.refinedcalendar.CalendarPager